shapiromatron/bmds/README.rst

 BMDS: Benchmark dose modeling software
 ======================================

-This package is designed to run the U.S. EPA BMDS_ software from a python interface.
+This Python 2 package is designed to run the U.S. EPA BMDS_ software from a python interface.
 It is integrated into the HAWC_ software.
 Example function calls are shown below: